kuberlab/docs/docs/Projects/Work With Project.md

-# Edit project summary
+# Project Summary

-Use "SUMMARY" tab to add information and additional materials which will describe your Project.
-We are supporting [Markdown](https://en.wikipedia.org/wiki/Markdown) format for Project summary.
+The project summary ('SUMMARY' tab) contains descriptive information and additional materials for your project.
+You can enter any information here that you want to go with your project.
+Use the edit (pen) symbol at bottom right to start editing content.
+The supported format for this content is [Markdown](https://en.wikipedia.org/wiki/Markdown)

 ![](/img/project/summary-1.png)

 ![](/img/project/summary-2.png)